 Guest post by Mary Hathaway.

 Father Michael H. Hull of blessed memory was my pastor at St. Ignatios of Antioch Melkite Catholic Church.
-He celebrated his last Divine Liturgy with the Gospel of the Centurion’s daughter.
+He celebrated his last Divine Liturgy with the Gospel of the Centurion’s servant.

 The Centurion wasn’t a believer, but he could see how Jesus spoke and things happened.
 Jesus used that small imperfect faith to bring him completely to Him.